 Traditional carbonara consists of pasta, egg, guanciale (pork jowl), pecorino, and pepper.
 Using anchovies in place of the guanciale and pecorino in this recipe makes it a bit lighter but keeps that salty flavor.
 If you’re an anchovy lover like I am, you’ll love this!
 Instead of black pepper, there’s red pepper flakes and a garnish of fresh parsley to compliment the anchovy.
 Most of these ingredients you probably already have!

 People can be intimidated by carbonara, but like I said, it’s really easy to make!
 The main thing is the timing.
 You need to time things correctly to make sure the pasta cooks at the right rate and it’s still hot enough to “cook” the egg.
 The idea with carbonara is to toss the hot pasta with the raw egg and while the pasta cooks the egg just slightly, it creates a rich, silky sauce.
 What you don’t want to happen is have the eggs get so hot that they scramble.
-The trick is to continuously toss the pasta while adding the egg and then, only when necessary to loosen the sauce, add small amounts of pasta water.
-When the egg has thickened up to create a creamy, silky sauce, you’re ready to serve.
+The trick is to continuously toss the pasta while adding the egg and then, to loosen the sauce, add small amounts of pasta water.
+When the egg and pasta water create a creamy, silky sauce, you’re ready to serve.
 Garnish with fresh parsley and grab a fork!

 - Anchovy Carbonara